xinwenfu/VChat_GMON_SEH/README.md

    * This information is discovered by looking at the Processes Thread Environment Block (TEB).

-3. Examine the SEH chain of the program
+3. Examine the SEH chain of the program.

    <img src="Images/S2.png" width=800>